 Athens is a somewhat ethnically-diverse city.
 The people who call Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athens residents report their race to be White, followed by Asian.
 Important ancestries of people in Athens include Irish, English, Italian, and Polish.

 The most common language spoken in Athens is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Arabic.